Freshman Requirements & Process

 - Reflect on a time when you challenged a belief or idea.
 What prompted you to act?
 Would you make the same decision again?

 - Describe a problem you’ve solved or a problem you’d like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma—anything that is of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.

 - Discuss an accomplishment or event, formal or informal, that marked your transition from childhood to adulthood within your culture, community, or family.

 Candidates respond to all three essay topics.
-(250 word limit for each essay.)
+There is a 100-word minimum and a 250-word maximum for each essay.

 - Stanford students possess an intellectual vitality.
 Reflect on an idea or experience that has been important to your intellectual development.

 - Virtually all of Stanford's undergraduates live on campus.
 Write a note to your future roommate that reveals something about you or that will help your roommate—and us—know you better.